 A reader told me about these:

-When you visit your veterinarian, he should always take a look at the dog’s mouth, and if he then recommends a professional cleaning, swallow hard and pay for it.
+When you visit your veterinarian, they should always take a look at the dog’s mouth, and if they recommend professional cleaning, swallow hard and pay for it.

 If you notice a really foul smell, get your dog checked by a vet as soon as possible as it may be an infection.

 So is there anything I forgot?
-Anything you have found that helps with your dog’s stinky breath?
-Please do tell in the comments!
+Anything you have found that helps with bad breath in chihuahuas?
+Please do tell me in the comments!